eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

   dispatcher.add("ACTI", "Checks module activity", &Actions::checkPushButtonActivity, HALF_SECOND);
 ```

 Every second, we check for CBUS commands that might have been sent.
-Every 1/2 second we check the button is pressed, and when it had been pressed we check whether we need to shut it down.
+Every 1/2 second we check whether the button is pressed.
+The last action keeps track of how long the activity needs to run.
+When a visitor presses the button, we want the motors and sound to be active for 15 seconds. `&Actions::checkPushButtonActivity` keep track of this, and shuts everything down when the time elapses.

-#### Checking for CBUS commands
+#### Activating Relay and Sound with CBUS commands

-The `checkCBUSCommandAction`:
+The `checkCBUSCommandAction` (running every second):

 ```c++
 void checkCBUSCommandAction(){